Corruption dans les marchés internationaux

 - Applicants should have an interest in and some experience (whether through academic study or employment) public international law, transnational criminal law, company law and/or economic and financial crime.

 - English and French are the official languages of the OECD.
 Applicants must have strong research and drafting skills in English.
 Knowledge of French would be an asset.

 - Applicants should be able to work independently, with little supervision at times.

 Remuneration and timing

-The OECD will provide interns with a monthly indemnity, currently set at EUR 483 in 2014.
+The OECD will provide interns with a monthly indemnity.
 The dates and length of each internship are flexible depending on the availability of candidates.

 How to apply

 Applicants must submit a CV, one letter of reference and a letter of motivation, preferably in PDF format, to Lise.Nee@oecd.org.